Flagos21/HitoAI/README.md

 cd backend
 npm install
 # If pdfkit, docx or chartjs-node-canvas are missing, install them explicitly
-# npm install pdfkit docx chartjs-node-canvas
+# npm install pdfkit docx chartjs-node-canvas@latest
+# If you hit "No matching version" errors for chartjs-node-canvas, try:
+# npm install chartjs-node-canvas@latest
 # On Linux you may also need development headers for the `canvas` package:
 # sudo apt-get install -y build-essential libcairo2-dev libjpeg-dev libpango1.0-dev libgif-dev librsvg2-dev
 node app.js